imanghafoori1/laravel-terminator/README.md

           $this->incrementLoginAttempts($request);
           $response = $this->sendFailedLoginResponse($request)

-          respondWith($response);  // <-- look here "no return !!!"
+          respondWith($response);  // <-- look here "no return!"
     }
 }

 ```

-Do you see how "return" keyword is now turned into regular function calls ?!
+Do you see how "return" keyword is now turned into regular function calls?!

 2 - Now that we have got rid of return statements,then the rest is easy,